ui-weppcloud/ui-weppcloud.github.io/README.md

 For the US an interface is available to run RHEM across a catchment.
 The covers are assigned from the NLCD Rangeland database.

+### Lake Tahoe-Fire

+This interface is for the Lake Tahoe Basin.
+Soil Burn Severity is estimated from a random forest classification model developed specifically for Lake Tahoe.
+This interface also incorporates phosphorus soil data.

 ## Help / Feedback

 For general assistance or questions please contact Mariana Dobre at mdobre@uidaho.edu.